-The straps are attached above the grips and you loop them round your wrists for a more supported grip and so you don’t lose your poles when you accidentally release your grip (handy for when you’re on lift and you need to get something out of your backpack).
+The straps are attached above the grips and you loop them around your wrists for a more supported grip and so you don’t lose your poles when you accidentally release your grip (handy for when you’re on a lift and you need to get something out of your backpack).

 Ski tips are typically made from steel for toughness and to provide a sharp bite into the snow that can withstand some wear and tear.

 What’s the Difference Between Men’s and Women’s Poles?

 There is no real difference other than the choice of graphics and the look.
 Women’s poles may have smaller grips for smaller hands.

 How Much to Spend on Ski Poles?

 You can get decent ski poles for under $100 for recreational use.
 Typically poles under $50 will be fine for new skiers, but they may be more likely to buckle with a heavy pole plant.